INSIGHTS:

 The Valuation Boost: Protecting Your Equity

-Using data from Pitchbook on climate tech and cleantech startups, the analysis focused on the correlation between valuations at various venture investment stages (Seed, Accelerator/Incubator, Early Stage VC, and Later Stage VC) and the number of active and pending patents (A&PP), and it revealed some compelling findings.
+Using data from Pitchbook on climate tech and cleantech startups, my analysis tested for any correlation between valuations at various venture investment stages (Seed, Accelerator/Incubator, Early Stage VC, and Later Stage VC) and the number of active and pending patents, and it revealed some compelling findings.

-• Significant Valuation Increase: Companies possessing at least one active or pending patent typically see their median valuation 2-3 times higher than those without any patents (Figure 1).
+• Significant Valuation Increase: The median valuation for companies possessing at least one active or pending patent is typically 2-3 times higher than the median valuation of companies without any patents (Figure 1).
 And, this positive correlation is even more pronounced for the subset of startups with at least 10 active and pending patents.

-• Consistent Across Geographies: These results hold true globally, based on data from 2,608 startups, and specifically within the US, using an 845-startup subset.
+• Consistent Across Geographies: These results hold true globally, based on data from 2,608 startups, and specifically for the subset of 845 startups in the US.
 For example, in US Early Stage VC deals, the median last known valuation (LKV) was $54.0 million for companies with at least one patent, compared to $20.1 million for those with zero patents.

 • M&A Advantage: The impact extends to acquisitions.
 For climate tech startups acquired since July 1, 2020, median last-known valuations were 2.5 times higher for those with at least one active or pending patent, whether globally or specifically in the US.
 In US M&A deals, the median LKV was $120.2 million for the 57 companies with at least one patent versus $55.0 million for the 157 companies with zero patents.